microsoft/azure-pipelines-artifact-caching-tasks/README.md

 The task skips restoring and saving caches on forked repositories by design.
 This is a security measure to protect cached artifacts from forked sources and a limitation from the Azure Artifacts permissions model (users of forked repositories don't have access to download these artifacts).

+The task is only available to be used within Azure DevOps Services because Azure DevOps Server does not support Universal Packages.

 ## How to build

 ### Prerequisites: Node and NPM